French Polynesia is made up of over 100 different islands and it can be really difficult to choose between them.

 Some people think that Bora Bora is boring and has little to do other than lounging around on the beach or in your overwater bungalow.

 This isn’t entirely true and there are plenty of things to keep you occupied but you may find it a bit more limiting compared with Tahiti.

 The majority of activities in Bora Bora are water-based and revolve around the turquoise lagoon with the towering green volcano, Mt Otemanu, sitting in the middle.

-There is very little nightlife in Bora Bora so you’ll find that there is little to do in the evenings.
 I did write a guide on the best things to do in Bora Bora at night for some inspiration.

 There are also basically no shopping opportunities in Bora Bora.

 If anything you’ll be able to buy a few local craft items like a pearl necklace from a small shop in Vaitape (the main town) but you’ll certainly find no shopping malls or large stores here.

 I spent most of my time in Bora Bora swimming around in the lagoon searching for fish, rays and reef sharks.
 I also went jet skiing, joined at ATV tour and hiked Mount Otemanu.